tavaresgarcia/tavaresgarcia.github.io/teaching.md

 The purpose of the course is to offer advanced students in finance and economics an understanding of the econometric tools that apply to financial and macroeconomics data.
 The approach is from an applied perspective.
 Lectures will introduce specific financial and macroeconomic models and the techniques required to estimate/predict/forecast with the model.
 The course will make use of a suitable econometric package for purposes of analysing of the data.
 Core content includes: statistical characteristics of time series data; capital asset pricing models; cointegrated models; volatility and volatility models; models of price changes.
-Skills and Perspective provided by applications to: stock prices, derivatives, exchange rates, interest rates, high-frequency data analysis, market microstructure.
+Skills and perspectives provided by applications to: stock prices, derivatives, exchange rates, interest rates, high-frequency data analysis, and market microstructure.

 This course is best viewed as a stepping stone between introductory econometric methods and either advanced (e.g. graduate level) econometric studies or direct application of econometric methods in practice.
-This is a massive gap to fill; hence, the course in necessarily multi-faceted and rich in content.
+This is a massive gap to fill; hence, the course is necessarily multi-faceted and rich in content.

 Lectures introduce concepts and techniques related to stochastic processes as a framework for obtaining inference from economic and financial data.
 Specific models of stochastic processes and the techniques required to make predictions as well as to investigate dynamic relationships in economics and finance are presented and analysed.
 Mathematical tools such as polynomial methods are extensively used for this purpose.
 Labs are focused on applying the techniques in practice using the econometric package, R.